Simbiat/Cron/README.md

 `$task` is mandatory name of the task.

 `$arguments` are optional arguments, that will be passed to the function.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in database as JSON or empty string and limited to `VARCHAR(255)` (due to MySQL limitations).
+Also supports special string `"$cronInstance"` (when JSON encoded, that is) that will be replaced by task instance value, when run (useful, when you need multiple instances, and need to offset their processing logic).

 `$instance` is optional instance number (or ID if you like).
 By default, it is `1`.
 This is useful, if you want to create multiple instances for the same task with same arguments, which you want to run in parallel, when possible.